azaaaaaaaaad/hotel-management/README.md

 # Adda Hotel

-This is the README file for the Awesome Website project.
+This is the README file for the Hospitality Website project.

 ## Live Site